After 9/11, in the winter of 2001-2,

 Former hard leftist Christopher Hitchens

-has been moving away from the left since 9/11.
+moved away from the left after 9/11.

 Hitchens is fascinating not because his analysis is the best